Skip to Main Content

 Italy's Michelin Bib Gourmand list is longer and more geographically distributed than its starred list, and it functions as a map of serious regional cooking that operates outside the prestige economy.
 Restaurants earning the distinction tend to be owner-operated, sourcing-focused, and embedded in specific local food cultures rather than positioned as destination restaurants in the international sense.
 The credential matters here because it comes from an evaluator with a consistent methodology rather than from local reputation alone, which in a town as small as Lesina carries limited external signal value.

-For the traveller planning around Puglia's dining geography, this positioning has practical implications.
-The starred Apulian restaurants and the higher-investment Italian coastal restaurants, such as Quattro Passi in Marina del Cantone or Uliassi in Senigallia on the Adriatic's other coast, require advance planning, formal booking windows, and, in some cases, months of lead time.
+For travellers planning around Puglia's dining geography, this positioning has practical implications.
+The starred Apulian restaurants and the higher-investment Italian coastal restaurants, such as Quattro Passi in Marina del Cantone or Uliassi in Senigallia on the Adriatic's other coast, require advance planning.
 Le Antiche Sere operates at a different scale, though the Bib Gourmand recognition and a Google rating of 4.0 across 640 reviews suggests a consistent following that rewards early contact before peak season.

 Getting There and Planning a Visit